CoherentLabs/GameUIComponents/README.md

 This will install a webpack server.
 After that run:

+    npm run build

+This will build all components used in the demo.
+After that run:

     npm run start:demo

 This will serve the files on http://localhost:8080.
 Load that url in the Gameface player and preview the components.